20. Bianchi Overborrowing Model#

 return y_t_series, y_n_series

-Let’s check some statistics for both the original and the discretized processes.
+Let’s check some statistics for both the original and the discretized processes, to see if they match up.

 def corr(x, y):